OpenMendel/MendelIHT.jl/README.md

 If you encounter a bug or need user support, please open a new issue on Github.
 Please provide as much detail as possible for bug reports, ideally a sequence of reproducible code that lead to the error.

 PRs and feature requests are welcomed!

+### Acknowledgments

+This project has been supported by the National Institutes of Health under awards R01GM053275, R01HG006139, R25GM103774, and 1R25HG011845.